Modular Building Uses

 Cotaplan offer modular systems as a permanent, temporary, or long term facility.
 Some of the most common modular construction uses include industrial facilities, classrooms and schools.
 They are often used in rural and remote locations but are quickly becoming commonplace in built-up, urban areas and are used for fast-food restaurants, healthcare facilities and retail units.

 One of the most common uses for modular buildings is in the education sector.
 Schools can occupy from less than 200 people upto 10,000 people.
 Some school buildings are just not big enough for the amount of children requiring education in an area.
 Traditional building methods are increasingly expensive and time consuming, Councils who are responsible for planning extra school facilities have an obligation to reduce public service costs, therefore modular constructions provide the ideal housing for learning without budgets running out of control.
-Modular buildings provide ideal accommodation as classrooms, changing rooms, sports halls, science labs and many more.
-Modular Buildings are suitable for all levels of education from pre-school and nurseries to primary schools, colleges and university campuses.
+Modular buildings provide ideal accommodation as modular classrooms, changing rooms, sports halls, science labs and many more.
+Modular Buildings are suitable for all levels of education from pre-school and nurseries to schools, colleges and university campuses.

 Medical facilities are used throughout the healthcare service from doctors surgeries to hospitals.
 Modular systems are extremely versatile environments for healthcare authorities due to their ability to be relocated and can be adapted to various uses with little modification.
 With all of our prefabricated buildings designed in the factory, the on site installation becomes a seamless operation and minimises disruption to the site.